Ask our team of design experts

 This entry combines the best of traditional architecture with Mid-Century decoration.
 If you have room in your foyer, try to incorporate a chest.
 Not only will it provide a surface for everyday items such as keys, phones, and glasses, it will also provide extra storage for items you don’t want guests to see.
 In a small house or apartment you can use drawers for clothing, bedding, or linens.
 Don’t forget a chest of drawers can always be repurposed and used for store clothing in a bedroom later on.

-This traditional entry hall bench is a true multi-purpose piece of furniture.
+This traditional entry hall bench above (currently unavailable) is a true multi-purpose piece of furniture.
 In one fell swoop, you can turn your foyer into a truly functional space.
 Offering storage, seating hooks and a mirror, the bench is the epitome of the amazing entry.

 Photos courtesy of Pinterest